johans-work/niyanodes/README.md

 Any time you have nodes that progressively lead to more nodes, you inevitably get a tree.
 Your file system is essentially a node tree, and so is the web.
 But in both cases, the user is confined to the abstractions of each system.
 But what if you could combine those trees?
 What if you could add a uniform layer that describes and accesses each tree?
 What if everything is just another node?
 A computational canvas for everything, where you go to add what's necessary, and get to do all that is made possible by every individual implementation.

-Adding a layer adds work.
+Adding a layer adds work, and better be worth it.
 Digitizing introduced perfect copies and perfect data.
 Nodalizing gives a piece of data a name, type, and location.
 If data turned everything into 0s and 1s, nodalizing turns everything into "things".

 Data is but one type of common abstraction found in your computer.
 You also have code, software, hardware, and even the internet.
 But it doesn't end there.
 Before any screen, abstraction starts with the moment you're awake.
 Your mind is an abstraction machine, and you experience a pre-abstracted reality based on the language you were born into.
 Most abstractions are already known, just waiting to be implemented, not invented.